Kidger Scholarship and Guenther Fellow

-Arizona student and Georgia Tech researcher awarded Kidger Scholarship and Guenther Fellowship
+Arizona and Georgia researchers awarded Kidger Scholarship and Guenther Fellowship

 SPIE member Brian Wheelwright, an officer of the SPIE Student Chapter at University of Arizona (USA), will receive the 2014 Michael Kidger Memorial Scholarship in Optical Design.